Under Armour: 20th century

 Under Armour was founded on September 25, 1996, by Kevin Plank, a then-24 year old former special teams captain of the University of Maryland football team.
 Plank initially began the business from his grandmother's basement in Washington, D.C.
 He spent his time traveling along the East Coast with nothing but apparel in the trunk of his car.
 His first team sale came at the end of 1996 with a $17,000 sale.
 From his grandmother's Washington, D.C.-area rowhouse, Plank moved to Baltimore.

 As a fullback at the University of Maryland, Plank got tired of having to change out of the sweat-soaked T-shirts worn under his jersey; however, he noticed that his compression shorts worn during practice stayed dry.
 This inspired him to make a T-shirt using moisture-wicking synthetic fabric.

 After graduating from the University of Maryland, Plank developed his first prototype of the shirt, which he gave to his Maryland teammates and friends who had gone on to play in the National Football League, and soon improved the design, creating a new T-shirt built from microfibers that wicked moisture away.
 Major competing brands including Nike, Adidas and Reebok would soon follow with their own moisture-wicking apparel.
 Plank opted to use the British spelling "armour" in the company name because the toll-free vanity number was still available for that version.

 People began to take notice of the brand when a front-page photo of USA Today featured Oakland Raiders quarterback Jeff George wearing an Under Armour mock turtleneck.
 Under Armour's first major sale came when an equipment manager from Georgia Tech requested 10 shirts from Plank.
 Contracts with NC State, Arizona State, and other Division I football teams followed.
 That year, Under Armour launched several new apparel lines including ColdGear, TurfGear, AllseasonGear, and StreetGear.
 By the end of 1996, Under Armour had sold 500 Under Armour HeatGear shirts, generating $17,000 for the company.
 In 1997, Plank had $100,000 in orders to fill and found a factory in Ohio to make the shirts.

-In 1999, Under Armour received its first big break when Warner Brothers used Under Armour in two of its feature films, Oliver Stone's Any Given Sunday and The Replacements.
+In late 1999 and early 2000, Under Armour received its first big break when Warner Brothers used Under Armour in two of its feature films, Oliver Stone's Any Given Sunday and The Replacements.
 Leveraging the release of Any Given Sunday, Plank purchased an ad in ESPN The Magazine, which generated close to $750,000 in sales.